zongruxie4/component-library/docs/ray.md

 ## Run the script

-You can now run `ray job submit --working-dir . -- poetry run ray_benchmark --config <your benchmark> --no-wait`.
+You can now run `ray job submit --no-wait --working-dir . -- "ray_benchmark --config <your benchmark>"`.

 You can then use ray job to interact with your job.
 See [the ray quickstart guide](https://docs.ray.io/en/latest/cluster/running-applications/job-submission/quickstart.html) for more examples.